Kaizen-BT/fd-organizer/README.md

 Where `Directory` is the directory move all files whose file-extensions are specified in the associated array.

-An example of a valid mapping shown below:
+An example of a valid mapping shown below and is the `Mapping` used when running `fd-organizer` using the `default` command:

 ```json
 {